 This V8-powered car was intended as the company's top model, with the 6-cylinder 1994 DB7 positioned below it.
 Although the DB7 was switched to a V12 engine and claimed a performance advantage, this V8 model remained the exclusive, expensive, and hand-built flagship of the Aston Martin range.
 It was replaced in 2000 with the Vanquish.
 By the end of the 2000 model year, 1,050 of all Virage related models had been produced.
 The V8 Vantage name reappeared on a new entry-level model in 2005.

 A new generation Virage was introduced at the 2011 Geneva Motor Show, to fit into the middle of Aston Martin's current lineup.

 Aston Martin Lagonda (1976-1990)

-The Aston Martin Lagonda is a full-sized luxury four-door saloon which was built by Aston Martin of Newport Pagnell, England, between 1974 and 1990.
+The Aston Martin Lagonda is a full-sized luxury four-door saloon which was built by Aston Martin between 1974 and 1990.
 A total of 645 were produced.
 The name was derived from the Lagonda marque that Aston Martin had purchased in 1947.
 There are two distinct versions, the original, short lived 1974 design based on the Aston Martin V8 and the wedge-shaped Series 2 model introduced in 1976.

 In 2014, Aston Martin confirmed it would launch a new Lagonda called the Taraf for the Middle-East market, sold on an invitation only basis.